Blue-Beaker/just-extra-drags-mc/README.md

 ## Just Extra Drags

 #### From 1.1.0 the config format is updated.
 The old config format can still be used, but any line of config in old format will disable server-side check of the mod.
+#### Also, JustEnoughDrags is no longer a hard-dependency of this mod.

 Adds JEI dragging support for more mods, that haven't been supported by [JustEnoughDrags](https://github.com/warmthdawn/justenoughdrags).
 It have buildin support for BuildCraft Pipes and Gates for now,